Karaoke: Philippines

+Instrumental tracks on cassette tapes were initially the format used by Roberto del Rosario's "Sing-Along System".
+By the 1980s, including instrumental-only tracks on the B-side of commercial song and album releases had become standard practice in the Philippine recording industry, popularly known as Minus-One.

+Del Rosario's "Sing-Along System" led to the rapid growth of popularity of "sing-alongs" in the Philippines.
+Singing contests were staged in town fiestas, where amateurs from all walks of life competed.
+In later years, the audio-only Sing-Along Systems were replaced by Japanese-style coin-operated machines with video and running lyrics that came to be known as "videoke".
+It became a popular domestic recreational pastime among Filipinos.
+It also led to the popularity of nighttime videoke bars.

 Taiwan

 In Taiwan, karaoke bars similar to those in Japan and South Korea are called KTVs, which stands for karaoke television.
 Karaoke is a highly popular form of recreation in Taiwan.
 The biggest KTV chains in Taiwan are Partyworld Cashbox, Holiday KTV and NewCBParty.

 South Korea

 A noraebang (Hangul: 노래방) refers to a singing venue in South Korea where private sound-proof rooms are available for rent, equipped for singing – typically microphones, remote controls, a large video screen, couches, and mood décor such as disco lights and tambourines.
 The term noraebang is a Korean compound word, blending norae (Hangul: 노래, English: song) and bang (Hangul: 방, English: room).
 It is the regional equivalent to the Karaoke box in Japan.

 Singing is an important part of social life in Korea, where people will perform, and be persuaded to perform, an impromptu song at virtually any social occasion.
 As such, noraebangs are popular and widespread, often identifiable by bright neon signs with musical notes or microphones.